abdullahjavaid86/cache-hit-miss/README.md

 ## Getting Started

+### Authentication: This app uses jwt for auth, the token will be expired in one hour by default, Can be set in .env.* file as TOKEN_EXPIRY, Takes argument like 1h, 1m , 1d (refer to jsonwebtoken docs)

 ### Note: Check if your node and yarn version is compatible with the app from package.json

+- `env.local` for development
+- `env.production` for production
 - Preferably install yarn globally by running `npm i -g yarn`
 - Run `yarn` or `yarn install`
-- Change the variables in config/env.local according to your environment
+- Change the variables in config/.env.* according to your environment
     - like MONGO_URI, or STD_TTL (cache time-to-live)
 - Finally, run `yarn start` to start the dev server